immijimmi/objectextensions/README.md

 In the above case, you may need one subclass for a car with a convertible roof, one subclass for a car with a touchscreen, and one that has both features.
 As the amount of optional features increases, the amount of possible combinations skyrockets.
 This is not a scalable solution to the problem.

-Object Extensions is an elegant way to handle scenarios such as this one.
+**objectextensions** provides an elegant way to handle scenarios such as this one.
 Rather than creating a new subclass for each possible combination, you create one extension representing each feature.
 When you need to create an instance of a car with a particular set of features, take the parent class and pass it the exact set of extensions you want to apply via the `.with_extensions()` method.